Henry Finkel: NBA career

-With Russell no longer playing and the Celtics' roster aging, in 1969–70 the perennial NBA champion's record fell to an uncharacteristic 34–48 under new coach, Celtics' legend Tom Heinsohn.
-Finkel took a lot of heat from Celtics fans—although he had one of his best seasons statistically, he simply wasn't Bill Russell and the team was rebuilding.
-With career highs in games (80) and minutes per game (23,3, seventh on the team), Finkel averaged 9.7 points and a career-best 7.7 rebounds per game.
+With Russell no longer playing and the Celtics' roster aging, in 1969–70 the perennial NBA champion's record fell to an uncharacteristic 34–48 under new coach Tom Heinsohn; who, just like Finkel, grew up in Union City, New Jersey.
+Although Finkel had one of his best seasons statistically, he took criticism from Celtics fans who were missing Russell as the team was rebuilding.
+With career highs in games (80) and minutes per game (23.3, seventh on the team), Finkel averaged 9.7 points and a career-best 7.7 rebounds per game.

 In 1970–71, help arrived as the Celtics drafted future hall-of-famer Dave Cowens.
 In 15.4 minutes per game backing up Cowens, Finkel averaged 6.5 points and 4.3 rebounds per game in 80 games as the Celtics again found their winning ways with a 44–38 record.

 In 1971–72, his sixth in the NBA, in 78 games his minutes dropped to 9.4 per game with averages of 3.2 points and 3.2 rebounds per game.
 He played three more seasons with the Celtics, averaging about seven minutes per game and just over two points and two rebounds per game.

 In 1973–74, he won an NBA championship ring as the Celtics defeated the Milwaukee Bucks four games to three in the NBA Finals.
 Finkel played in all seven games, totalling 17 points and 10 rebounds.

 In November 1975, the Celtics released Finkel, ending his NBA career.
 Finkel averaged 5.1 points per game and 3.9 rebounds per game in his nine-year career.